← Home

 bot notification

-Bottom line: it’s amazing a non-coder can go from idea to fully functional Telegram bot with auto-subscriptions in one sub-100-message chat session—that there’s some right-fine vibe codin’…at least for the standards of late 2025 (I’m sure it’ll seem quaint in a year or two).
+It’s astonishing that a non-coder like moi can go from idea to fully functional Telegram bot with auto-subscriptions in one sub-100-message chat session—that there’s some right-fine vibe codin’…at least for the standards of late 2025 (I’m sure it’ll seem quaint in a year or two).

 — ᴘ. ᴍ. ʙ.